Hanabi-Live/hanabi-live/docs/INSTALL.md

   - `exit`
 - Set up environment variables (optional):
   - `notepad .env` <br />
-    (the two important ones to verify are "DOMAIN" and "DB_PASS")
+    (the two important ones to verify are "DOMAIN" and "DB_PASSWORD")
 - Install the database schema:
   - `./install/install_database_schema.sh`
 - Open VSCode using the cloned repository as the project folder: